 After Dave and I booked our very first trip to the Caribbean, we decided to turn it into a honeymoon.
-When we chose to get married twenty years ago, we did it after booking our vacation.
-We thought, if we’re going to go somewhere warm and romantic, why not make it a honeymoon?
-So we raced down to city hall, set up our marriage license and booked a wedding date.
+We thought if we were going to go somewhere warm and romantic, why not make it a honeymoon?
+So we raced down to city hall, set up our marriage license, and booked a wedding date.
 A week later, we were on our way to the islands as Mr. and Mrs. Bouskill.
-We’ve travelled a lot through the Caribbean since then, and we agree a Honeymoon in Jamaica is the perfect choice.
+We’ve traveled a lot through the Caribbean since then, and we agree a Honeymoon in Jamaica is the perfect choice.

 Looking for a unique excursion in Jamaica?
 Check out Jamaican Bobsledding.

-When we arrived at the beautiful Riu Palace in Montego Bay, we checked into our room complete with jacuzzi tub, all inclusive bar, and rainfall shower.
-This all adults only resort offers quiet and comfort that other package resorts can’t match.
+When we arrived at the beautiful Riu Palace in Montego Bay, we checked into our room complete with a jacuzzi tub, all-inclusive bar, and rainfall shower.
+This all-adults-only resort offers quiet and comfort that other package resorts can’t match.

 Nothing says romance like an infinity pool

 With two beautiful infinity pools and two sister resorts right next door, there is plenty of space to go for a sunrise stroll and enjoy quiet moments with the one you love.
 When staying here, you have full access to the Riu Montego Bay next door, which allows you the chance to sample 9 different restaurants and bars.
 There are countless water sports, a gym, a nightclub, and a gift shop.